camlee/power-meter/esp32-viewe/README.md

 ## Embedded web application

-The normal firmware image now contains a small Svelte web application at `http://device1.local/`.
+The normal firmware image contains a small Svelte web application at `http://device1.local/`.
 It displays live readings, contributes browser time, and provides station/AP Wi-Fi management.
 Touchscreen targets also include the remote-display view.
 These trusted-LAN controls do not require a browser token.
 Its frontend